-As of June 30, 2023 September 30, 2023, the Company had an accumulated deficit of approximately \$156.0 million \$156.3 million.
-For the six nine months ended June 30, 2023 September 30, 2023, the Company earned revenue of approximately \$0.07 million \$0.12 million, used \$4.2 million \$6.2 million to fund its operations, and incurred a net loss from continuing operations of approximately \$10.9 million \$16.4 million.
+As of September 30, 2023 March 31, 2024, the Company had an accumulated deficit of approximately \$156.3 million \$162.6 million.
+For the nine three months ended September 30, 2023 March 31, 2024, the Company earned revenue from continuing operations of approximately \$0.12 million \$0.16 million, used \$6.2 million approximately \$2.9 million to fund its operations, and incurred a net loss from continuing operations of approximately \$16.4 million \$3.1 million.
 The continuation of the Company as a going concern is dependent upon financial support from the Company's stockholders and noteholders, the ability of the Company to obtain additional debt or equity financing to continue operations, the Company's ability to generate sufficient cash flows from operations, successfully locating and negotiating with other business entities for potential acquisition and /or acquiring new clients to generate revenues and cash flows.

-During the quarter nine months ended June 30, 2023 September 30, 2023, the Company has secured additional financing of approximately \$6.4 million net, which provides funding for its current operations as it continues to invest in its product, people, and technology.
-Although there is no guarantee, the Company projects that the investments will lead to revenue expansion thereby reducing liquidity needs.
+During the nine months ended September 30, 2023, In 2024 and 2025, the Company has secured plans to raise additional financing of approximately \$6.4 million net, which provides funding for funds to support its current operations and investments as it continues seeks to invest in its product, people, create a sustainable organization.
+Our growth-oriented business plan to offer products to our customers will require continued capital investment and technology.
+Although there is no guarantee the Company projects that the investments will lead to revenue expansion thereby reducing liquidity needs.
 However, in order to further implement its business plan and satisfy its working capital requirements, the Company will need to raise additional capital.
-There is no guarantee that the Company will be able to raise additional equity or debt financing at acceptable terms, if at all.
+There is no guarantee that the Company such financing will be able to raise additional equity available, or debt financing at available on acceptable terms, if at all, terms.